 The program strives to protect the largest surviving colonies of the endangered African Penguin, the globally significant breeding grounds of the Southern Right Whale, and the world's densest population of the vulnerable Great White Shark.

 Volkswagen South Africa (VWSA) aims to make a sustainable difference by shaping the South Africa we all want to live in.
 This commitment aims to improve the lives of South Africans and respond to communities' needs through our CSR brand: Volkswagen for Good.

 Volkswagen Bursary Fund | Volkswagen | Education and science

 The Children of Volkswagen Bursary Fund is a full academic bursary for the children of VW shopfloor workers who show academic potential.
-The fund selects talented learners studying mathematics and physics and place them in well-resourced schools where they are mentored and nurtured so they can excel at their studies.
+The fund selects talented learners studying mathematics and physics and places them in well-resourced schools where they are mentored and nurtured so they can excel at their studies.
 The bursary provides all the financial, academic and personal support they need to succeed in school, starting at Grades 10-12.
-34 students have been funded since the program's inception, representing a total investment of R 7.5 million.

-To improve learning performance and increase the number of learners achieving excellent grades in mathematics and the sciences at matriculation level, the 2018 intake will start at Grade 8, providing learners with 5 years of funding and academic support.
-There are currently 6 bursary holders.
+To improve learning performance and increase the number of learners achieving excellent grades in mathematics and the sciences at matriculation level, the programme was extended to start at Grade 8 in 2018, providing learners with 5 years of funding and academic support.

 Wilderness Foundation / Forever Wild Rhino Protection project | Volkswagen | Environmental protection